autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 predictor_model6.leaderboard(dev_df)
 ```

-## Major Take-aways
+## Major Takeaways

 After performing these comparisons, we have the following takeaways:

-- The multimodal text neural network structure used in TextPrediction, which is based on pretrained language model, is a good network strcuture for dealing with multi-modal data.
+    - The multimodal text neural network structure used in TextPrediction is a good for dealing with tabular data with text and numerical/categorical features.
-- K-fold bagging / stacking is helpful
+    - K-fold bagging / stacking and weighted ensemble are helpful
     - We need a larger backbone.
 This aligns with the observation in recent papers, e.g., [Scaling Laws for Autoregressive Generative Modeling](https://arxiv.org/abs/2010.14701).